Commingling

 A pool is usually decoupled in the event of a technical glitch.
 Customers will be informed via announcements and messages when there is a decoupling.

-When a pool is decoupled, the Singapore totalisator pool will no longer be combined with the pool from Tabcorp Australia, 4Racing South Africa, HKJC or UK Tote Group.
+When a pool is decoupled, the Singapore totalisator pool will no longer be combined with the pool from HKJC.
 Hence the pool size will return to its original size comprising of only Singapore bets.
-In the event of a decoupled pool, Singapore Pools will no longer follow the betting rules of Tabcorp Australia, HKJC or UK Tote Group for that race.
+In the event of a decoupled pool, Singapore Pools will no longer follow the betting rules of HKJC for that race.

 The dividends and / or the pool total will be shown in white on the Electronic Display System, as per current practice.